-How Much Does a Soft Coated Wheaten Terrier Cost Per Month?
+How Much Does a Soft-Coated Wheaten Terrier Cost Per Month?

 - $80–$300 per month

 Once you have the initial costs covered, you can expect to pay between $80 and $300 per month, depending on how many toys need to be replaced and how often you take your dog to the groomer.
-Recurring costs like food and insurance won’t change much monthly, but other costs like vet visits and new toys are more difficult to predict and will fluctuate.
+Recurring costs like food and insurance won’t change much monthly, but other expenses like vet visits and new toys are more difficult to predict and will fluctuate.